 First, let's have a look at a typical setup:

-- Leaders and followers sign up seperately for the competition, before or at the event.
-Depending on the organizers, you either have to pay an entry fee (especially when there are money prizes for the winners) or it’s free.
+- Leaders and followers sign up separately for the competition, before or at the event.
+Depending on the organizers, you either have to pay an entry fee (especially when there are money prizes for the winners) or it's free.

 Preliminary rounds and if required semi-finals

 One or several heats (groups of competitors) are possible

 - Individual followers and leader are called out and lining up in two opposed lines facing each other.

 - A random number will be drawn by a dice (nowadays iPhone App :)) or by somebody from the audience and (mostly) the followers are moving down the line the chosen number.
 So for example four is the number, then the followers are moving down four leaders.
 The new opposed leader is now the first dance partner in the competition.

 - The randomly matched couples dance for 90-120 seconds to DJ music or to a band.